lensesio/stream-reactor/README.md

 Begin by creating a tarball of the connector:

-`$ ./gradlew tarBall`
+`$ ./gradlew clean tarBall`

 And then extract its contents:

-`$ tar -C build/distributions/ -xvf build/distributions/kafka-connect-bigquery-dist-0.2.tar`
+`$ tar -C build/distributions/ -xvf build/distributions/kafka-connect-bigquery-*-dist.tar`

 ### Setting up background processes